hdmf-dev/hdmf/docs/source/overview_software_architecture.rst

 * **Namespace**

    * A namespace for specifications
-   * Necessary for making extensions
+   * Necessary for making standards extensions and standard core specification
    * Contains basic info about who created extensions
-   * Core NWB:N schema has namespace “core”
-   * Get from :py:class:`pynwb.spec.NWBNamespace`

-      * extension of generic Namespace class that will include core

-* :py:class:`~pynwb.form.spec.namespace.NamespaceCatalog` -- A class for managing namespaces
+* :py:class:`~hdmf.spec.namespace.NamespaceCatalog` -- A class for managing namespaces
-* :py:class:`~pynwb.form.spec.write.NamespaceBuilder` -- A utility for building extensions
+* :py:class:`~hdmf.spec.write.NamespaceBuilder` -- A utility for building extensions

 TypeMap